• Skip to primary navigation

 When the sensor feel wet it make alarm sound and this tell parents or caretaker fast so they can help and keep person dry and comfortable.

-Anyone can make it and also change it little for different needs.
+Therefore, we only need some basic parts and simple wiring, where anyone can make it and also change it little for different needs.

 References: